Generic name: fluoxetine hydrochloride

 Systemic Bioavailability — In man, following a single oral 40 mg dose, peak plasma concentrations of fluoxetine from 15 to 55 ng/mL are observed after 6 to 8 hours.

-The capsule, oral solution, and delayed-release capsule dosage forms of fluoxetine are bioequivalent.
+The capsule and delayed-release capsule dosage forms of fluoxetine are bioequivalent.
 Food does not appear to affect the systemic bioavailability of fluoxetine, although it may delay its absorption by 1 to 2 hours, which is probably not clinically significant.
 Thus, fluoxetine may be administered with or without food.
-Fluoxetine delayed-relase capsules once-weekly formulation, contain enteric-coated pellets that resist dissolution until reaching a segment of the gastrointestinal tract where the pH exceeds 5.5.
+Fluoxetine delayed-release capsules once-weekly formulation, contain enteric-coated pellets that resist dissolution until reaching a segment of the gastrointestinal tract where the pH exceeds 5.5.
 The enteric coating delays the onset of absorption of fluoxetine 1 to 2 hours relative to the immediate-release formulations.

 Protein Binding — Over the concentration range from 200 to 1000 ng/mL, approximately 94.5% of fluoxetine is bound in vitro to human serum proteins, including albumin and α1-glycoprotein.
 The interaction between fluoxetine and other highly protein-bound drugs has not been fully evaluated, but may be important.